Failure diagnosis for agent-written tests

 What teams actually get

-Each capability should answer a team question: what broke, is it getting worse, who needs to know, and how do we share the answer?
+Each capability should answer a diagnostic question: what broke, is it getting worse, what evidence should the agent read, and who needs to know?

-Track every workflow over time instead of treating each CI run like an isolated event.
+Track every test over time instead of treating each CI run like an isolated event.

-See whether a workflow is still healthy, getting slower, or starting to drift before users complain.
+See whether a test is still healthy, getting slower, or starting to drift before users complain.

-Email and webhook notifications stay attached to the exact workflow, run, and trace that triggered them.
+Email and webhook notifications stay attached to the exact test, run, and trace that triggered them.

 Active incident